38 dead in Mexico fire after guards didn’t let migrants out

 Immigration authorities said they released 15 women when the fire broke out, but have not explained why no men were let out.

+President Andrés Manuel López Obrador said Wednesday that both immigration agents and security guards from a private contractor were present at the facility.
+He said any misconduct would be punished.

-Pope Francis on Wednesday offered prayers at the end of his general audience for the victims who died in the “tragic fire.”
+Also Wednesday, Pope Francis offered prayers at the end of his general audience for those who died in the “tragic fire.”

-Surveillance video leaked Tuesday shows migrants, reportedly fearing they were about to be moved, placing foam mattresses against the bars of their detention cell and setting them on fire.
+Leaked surveillance video shows migrants, reportedly fearing they were about to be moved, placing foam mattresses against the bars of their detention cell and setting them on fire.

 In the video, later confirmed by the government, two people dressed as guards rush into the camera frame, and at least one migrant appears by the metal gate on the other side.
 But the guards don’t appear to make any effort to open the cell doors and instead hurry away as billowing clouds of smoke fill the structure within seconds.